🌲 Front Range Plant FinderPlant finder

 Is Adam's needle yucca safe for dogs?

-No — Adam's needle yucca is considered toxic to dogs.
+No. Adam's needle yucca is considered toxic to dogs.
 Keep pets away and check with your vet.

-Find Adam's needle yucca near you
+Is Adam's needle yucca deer-resistant?

 See also